 If you are brave, you can add glitter to the mix.
 I know, I know….glitter gets EVERYWHERE.
 But, I was really fascinated by how the glitter and the salt separated when I shook the tray.

-Pushing a finger through the gritty sand provides a great sensory experience.
+Pushing a finger through the gritty sand or salt provides a great sensory experience.
 That sensory experience will help kids remember the shape of each letter they make.
 With a few additions, you can provide even more experiences for their senses.

 Hear It: I found the cutest, tiniest little jingle bells at the craft store.
 Mixing them in provided a little bit of sound.

 Smell It: Pick up some inexpensive herbs from the dollar store and use them instead of salt in a tray.
 Oregano or basil work really well.
 You can also mix herbs and spices into your salt.
-Here are some great additions:

 - cumin or taco seasoning (this will be perfect when you have a taco shop dramatic play area set up)